Hierarchical incompleteness results for arithmetically definable extensions of fragments of arithmetic: Applications

-The final theorem is of a more Kripkean variety, and improves on Theorem 7.21 of \cite{blanck2017a} by generalising to arithmetically definable theories.
-A version for r.e.\ extensions of $\pa$ is independently due to Hamkins \cite[Theorem 21(1)]{hamkins_20XXa}, who also noted that there is a very short proof of it from Theorem \ref{theorem:woodin}.
+The set $W_e$ defined in Theorem \ref{theorem:woodin} can be used to prove results of a more Kripkean variety, by using the information contained in $W_e$ as codes for other sets.
+The next result is of this kind, and improves on Theorem 7.21 of \citet{blanck2017a} by generalising to arithmetically definable theories.
+A version for r.e.\ extensions of $\pa$ is independently due to Hamkins \citeyearpar[Theorem 22(1)]{hamkins_20XXa}, who also noted that there is a very short proof of it from Theorem \ref{theorem:woodin}.